district10/blog/_posts/post-0098-probability-and-statistics.md

         "experimental variable", "responding variable", "outcome variable", and "output variable".

-        "Explanatory variable" is preferred by some authors over "independent variable" when the quantities treated as "independent variables" may not be statistically independent.
+        "**Explanatory variable**" is preferred by some authors over "independent variable" when the quantities treated as "independent variables" may not be statistically independent.
 If the independent variable is referred to as an "explanatory variable" then the term "response variable" is preferred by some authors for the dependent variable.

-        "Explained variable" is preferred by some authors over "dependent variable" when the quantities treated as "dependent variables" may not be statistically dependent.
+        "**Explained variable**" is preferred by some authors over "dependent variable" when the quantities treated as "dependent variables" may not be statistically dependent.
 If the dependent variable is referred to as an "explained variable" then the term "predictor variable" is preferred by some authors for the independent variable.

-        Variables may also be referred to by their form: continuous, binary/dichotomous, nominal categorical, and ordinal categorical, among others.
+        Variables may also be referred to by their form:

+        +   continuous,
+        +   binary/dichotomous,
+        +   nominal categorical, and
+        +   ordinal categorical, among others.

         A variable may be thought to alter the dependent or independent variables, but may not actually be the focus of the experiment.
 So that variable will be kept constant or monitored to try to minimise its effect on the experiment.
-Such variables may be designated as either a "controlled variable", "control variable", or "extraneous variable".
+Such variables may be designated (指定) as either a "controlled variable", "control variable", or "extraneous variable".

-        Extraneous variables, if included in a regression as independent variables, may aid a researcher with accurate response parameter estimation, prediction, and goodness of fit, but are not of substantive interest to the hypothesis under examination.
+        Extraneous variables, if included in a regression as independent variables, may aid a researcher with accurate response parameter estimation, prediction, and **goodness of fit**, but are not of substantive interest to the hypothesis under examination.
 For example, in a study examining the effect of post-secondary education on lifetime earnings, some extraneous variables might be gender, ethnicity, social class, genetics, intelligence, age, and